Soundbytes/theme_supermint/docs/source/08-page-customization.rst

 Page Color
 ==========

-  You can see in the top menu, and in some template navigation, a color that is assigned to pages.
+  See in the top menu, and in `some template navigation <https://web.archive.org/web/20180111065348/http://supermint3.myconcretelab.com:80/index.php/blocks/navigation>`_
+  , a color that is assigned to pages.
 By default, the selected color is the **primary** theme color.
-You can assign colors individually for each page by changing the attribute **Main Page Color**.
+Assign colors individually for each page by changing the attribute **Main Page Color**.

   [Sc: The attribute main_page_color]